AutodeskGames/stingray-docs/source/sdk_help/extensibility_options.md

 -	Engine plug-ins can also contain C implementations for custom Flow nodes.
 (Note that these C implementations also have to be accompanied in the project by data descriptions for the new nodes.
 See TODO:link.)

-For more information on how to extend the engine in a plug-in, see ~{ Extend the engine }~.
+For more information on how to extend the engine in a plug-in, see ~{ Extend the Engine }~.

 ![Engine plug-ins](images/engine_plugins.png)